 Q.: What is Amazon Prime Music?

 A.: Amazon Prime Music is a streaming music service, similar to Spotify or Pandora.
 Users can choose albums or songs to stream, or allow Amazon to create a customized profile to suit their tastes and do it for them.
-At present, the service offers more than a million songs, but its selection still pales in comparison to those of Spotify and Pandora.
+Currently, the service offers more than a million songs, but its selection still pales in comparison to those of Spotify and Pandora.
 Amazon Prime members can also download these songs and listen to them online (as long as their Prime membership remains active).

-Q.: What Is Prime Now?
+Q.: What is Prime Now?

 Q.: What is Amazon Prime Instant Video?

 A.: Amazon Prime Instant Video is the streaming-video component of Amazon Prime.
 Like Netflix and Hulu, Amazon Prime offers unlimited streaming of tens of thousands of movies and TV shows.
 Unlike its two competitors, however, Amazon Prime also allows à la carte rentals and purchases of its content.

 Amazon Prime also hosts a number of original series, including hits like Mozart in the Jungle, Transparent, and Alpha House.
 Users can also stream older HBO shows, such as The Sopranos, Eastbound & Down and the first season of Veep.

 Q.: Can I use Amazon's streaming video services without an Amazon Prime subscription?

 A.: Yes, but you will have to buy or rent each individual piece of content you want to watch.
 The prices on this content can vary dramatically, from $2 for individual TV episodes to $30 or more for entire seasons.

 Q.: Will a Prime subscription give me access to every streaming video on Amazon?